uber/motif/README.md

 }
 ```

-To retrieve objects from your Scope, define an access method on your Scope interface
+Retrieve objects from a Scope via `access methods` defined on your Scope interface:

 <details>
 <summary>Notes for Dagger users...</summary>